LockateMe/cordova-plugin-file-node-like/README.md

 * String|Uint8Array data : the data to be stored
 * Function cb(err) : a callback function, receiving error `err` if one occurred

-`fs.readFile(path, cb, [asBuffer])` : Read data at the given path
+`fs.readFile(path, cb, [encoding])` : Read data at the given path
 * String path : the path of the file to be read
 * Function cb(err, data) : a callback function, receiving the read data (in `data`). receiving error `err` if one occurred
-* Boolean asBuffer : an optional boolean, indicating whether the file should be read as an Uint8Array or not
+* String encoding : optional string.
+Defaults to 'utf8'.
+Accepted values: 'binary' to get a Uint8Array, 'utf8' to get a string

 `fs.exists(path, cb)` : Check whether a file or directory exists at the given
 * String path : the path to be tested